jinningwang/ltbvis_lite/README.md

 * Parallelization can greatly accelerate the video compiling.
 If your device does not support parallelization, turn off `plz`.
 * Make sure `borders` are correctly assigned if `area_en` is enabled.
-* When auto selected are is enabled, you can increase the focus area by modify padding.
+* When auto selected area is enabled, you can increase the focus area by modify padding.
+* When user selected area is enabled, input top longitude, left latitude, bottom longitude, right latitude into `config.borders`.

 ## Citing LTB
 ```